callum-stewart/f21dg-2022-d1/report/00_background_motivation.md

 ### Hilbert-Huang Transform and Empirical Mode Decomposition

 The Hilbert-Huang Transform (HHT) is a powerful time-frequency analysis technique.
-It allows an analyst to decompose a complex signal into a number of orthogonal Intrinsic Mode Frequencies (IMFs) along with a trend and information regarding instantaneous frequency.
+It allows an analyst to decompose a complex signal into a number of orthogonal Intrinsic Mode Frequencies (IMFs) with a trend using EMD and applies Hilbert Spectral Analysis (HSA) to the IMFs to obtain information regarding instantaneous frequency.

 HHT first utilises empirical mode decomposition (EMD) in order to break a complex waveform into IMFs representing simple oscillatory modes through a process called sifting.
 The amplitude and frequency of an IMF may vary with time, and must satisfy both of these rules: